chenglinli/chemical_mutagenesis/README.md

 Description | Description of the gene.
 Start | The start position of the gene.
 End | The end position of the gene.
-Strand | The gene is located on forward(+) or reverse(-) strand.
-NA, not available.

-dna_change	codon_dna	codon_dna_mut	codon_freq	codon_freq_mut	codon_pro	codon_pro_mut	aa_pos	splice_variant	other_splice_variants	mutation

-REF codon	If the variant affects the coding DNA sequence, the DNA codon of the reference allele.
-NA, not available.
-ALT codon	If the variant affects the coding DNA sequence, the DNA codon of the alternative allele.
-NA, not available.
-REF a.a.
-If the variant affects the coding DNA sequence, the amino acid of the reference allele.
-NA, not available.
-ALT a.a	If the variant affects the coding DNA sequence, the amino acid of the alternative allele.
-NA, not available. a.a. position	If the variant affects the coding DNA sequence, the amino acid position that was affected in the protein.
-NA, not available.
-Splice varant	The splice variant that was used for the annotation.
-NA, not available.
-Other splice variants	Alternative splice variants of the gene.
-NA, not available.
-Mutation	Types of the mutations: single nucleotide variants (missense, synonymous, nonsense, intronic, splice donor, splice acceptor, intergenic or NCG(non-coding gene)) or indels (insertion or deletion).
+Strand | The gene is located on forward(+) or reverse(-) strand. dna_change | Alteration in the DNA sequence. codon_dna | DNA codon of the reference allele. codon_dna_mut | DNA codon of the mutant allele. codon_freq | Codon usage frequency of the reference DNA codon. codon_freq_mut | Codon usage frequency of the mutant DNA codon. codon_pro | Amino acid residue of the wildtype protein. codon_pro_mut | Amino acid residue of the mutant protein. aa_pos | Amino acid position where mutation occured. splice_variant | Sequence ID of the splice variant. other_splice_variants | Sequence ID of alternative splice variants. mutation | Mutation type.
+Intergenic,	intronic,	splice_donor,	splice_acceptor,	synonymous,	missense,	nonsense or	non-coding gene (NCG).

 ## Part III: Chromosome 2 duplication